MothNik/pybandee/README.md

 - tests that cover all possible edge cases
 - citation of the original papers

+Changes in the API and the implementation are likely to happen in the future.
+Please be sure to check the changelog for updates (see [here](CHANGELOG.md)).

 **⚠⚠⚠ Important Note ⚠⚠⚠**

 A Python package specialised in factorising and solving banded matrices.
 Currently,